abinit/abinit/doc/tutorial/atdep1.md

 All these thermodynamic data are computed and written in the *tatdep1_1thermo.dat*.
 Note that this file is divided in two parts :

-- the first one is dedicated to the thermodynamic data obtained at the temperature defined by input variable [[atdep:temperature]].
+- the first one is dedicated to the thermodynamic data obtained at the temperature defined by the input variable [[atdep:temperature]].

 ```
 ============= Direct results (without any inter/extrapolation) ==================